VUB-HYDR/TREX/MANUAL.md

 1. Create a text file and save as .py.
 2. Open with IDLE
 3. Check python paths by selecting File -> Path Browser.
 Paths fixed in Step 1 should be there!
-4. Test importing packages by adding lines ex. ‘import os’ ‘import numpy’ ‘import pandas’ ‘import gdal’ to the script and press F5.
-At this step, importing may fail.
+4. Test importing packages (examples listed below) to the script and press F5.
+At this step, importing should fail.

+> import os
+> import numpy
+> import pandas
+> import gdal

 # Step 4.
 Importing pure Python packages with PIP
 ---

 1. Open cmd (Windows command prompt) as administrator
 2. We will use inbuilt Python package PIP to preview/install/update.
-Assume we want to install numpy - type in cmd: pip install numpy.
-Test importing your packages with test.py.
+Assume we want to install numpy - type in cmd:
+> pip install numpy.

+3. Test importing your packages with test.py.
 Complex packages may require additional packages to be-preinstalled.
 Command ‘pip install’ should do this for you.
-3. Errors?
+4. Errors?
 Let’s see what could have gone wrong…

 a.
 Run CMD as administrator
 b.
 Microsoft Visual C++ 9.0 is missing
 c.	pip install wheel (see Step 5.2)